lucono/xtypejs/README.md

 ### Overview

-- Provides concise, performant, readable, data and type validation for JavaScript, using close to 40 highly efficient, data-validating pseudo types.
+- Provides concise, performant, readable, data and type validation for JavaScript apps, using built-in and user-defined data-validating pseudo types.
 - Improves application efficiency and readability by unifying the most basic but common data and type validations in JavaScript apps, into single, concise, highly optimized operations.
 - Employs bitwise operations, data pre-processing, and memory-efficient memoization for fast, robust performance in small and large apps and libraries.
 - Ready for nodejs, requirejs, and regular script tag.